Lahm21111/Literature_Review/README.md

 ### Summary:

 The author propose a self-supervised approach that leverages audio-visual cues to detect moving vehicles.
-Also a dataset contain over 70 minutes of time-synchronized audio and video recording of vehicles on roads including more than 300 bounding box annotations are
+Also a dataset contain over 70 minutes of time-synchronized audio and video recording of vehicles on roads including more than 300 bounding box annotations.

 ### Take Away Information: